WayPointVenturesOrg/coursewarelibrary/ENU/55356AC/Labs/Mod02/0202 - Create and alter a table in Microsoft SQL Server.md

 ### Scenario

-You will begin by using Microsoft SQL Server Management Studio to connect to the publishing house's database, called **pubs**.
+You'll begin by using Microsoft SQL Server Management Studio to connect to the publishing house's database, called **pubs**.
 This will allow you to create a table inside the database.

 The main tasks for this exercise are as follows:

-1. Prepare the lab environment
+1. Prepare the lab environment.
-2. Connect to the database
+2. Connect to the database.

 #### Task 1: Prepare the lab environment.